Sign in

 Marine Sanitation Hose:

-Odors from a boat&#;s sanitation system can originate from many sources:
+Odors from a boat's sanitation system can originate from many sources:

 Inlet hose and bowl rim: Organic matters from sea water inlet into the toilet can disintegrate and emit rotten egg smell from the flush water.

 Rubber hoses are better for low permeability compared to PVC and hence have longer warranties.
 Butyl rubber has better resistance against oils compared to EPDM.
-Both EPDM and butyl have better resistance to Alcohol used in winterization than PVC hose.
+Both EPDM and butyl have better resistance to alcohol used in winterization than PVC hose.

-While choosing sanitation hose consider following:
+While choosing sanitation hose, consider the following:

-1. Long life: Raritan Sani/Flex Odor Shield has a special white butyl rubber compound, to stop sewage odor from escaping the hose.
-It is 15 times more resistant to odor permeation than standard PVC hose, and carries a 5 year warranty against odor permeation
+1. Long life: Raritan Sani/Flex Odor Shield has a special white butyl rubber compound to stop sewage odor from escaping the hose.
+It is 15 times more resistant to odor permeation than standard PVC hose and carries a 5-year warranty against odor permeation.

 2. Ease of installation: Sani/Flex Odor Shield hose is extremely flexible.
-It will bend on a radius of 3.15&#; without kinking.
+It will bend on a radius of 3.15" without kinking.
 It can easily be installed on standard hose barb fittings without excessive effort, with no need to heat or lubricate the hose.
-These are major benefits for all installation mechanics who have spent long, difficult periods of time wrestling with other brands of sanitation hose
+These are major benefits for all installation mechanics who have spent long, difficult periods of time wrestling with other brands of sanitation hose.

 If you want to learn more, please visit our website marine toilet hose.